emptylight370/ffmpegHTMLGUI/README.md

 - git init and have basic functions(output dir and filename, video byterate and fps)---2023.07.22

 ## what to do
 - [ ] build a HTMLpage to display the choices.
 Actually it is always in progress.
 - [ ] use javascript to generating command.
 We are doing this job.
 - [x] Use websocket to pass commands for one-click execution.
-- [X] Localisation/internationalisation.
+- [X] Localization/internationalization.
+- [ ] More localization/internationslization progress.
 - [ ] more and more coming...